werthdavid/homebridge-weather/README.md

 * `name` is the name of the published accessory (required).
 * `showHumidity` weather or not show the humidity (optional, only works for current weather not forecast).
 * `type` the type of the displayed value, either "min", "max" or "current" (optional, defaults to "current")
+* `pollingInterval` the time (in minutes) for periodically updating the temperature (optional, defaults to 0 which means polling only happens when opening the Home-App)